gardener/gardener/docs/development/component-checklist.md

    The reason is that the old revision stays in the cluster even if unused until the garbage-collector acts.
    During this time, they would be wrongly aggregated to the full configuration.

-6. **Manage certificates/secrets via [secrets manager](https://github.com/gardener/gardener/tree/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/utils/secrets/manager)** ([example](https://github.com/gardener/gardener/blob/b0de7db96ad436fe32c25daae5e8cb552dac351f/pkg/component/metricsserver/metrics_server.go#L100-L109))
+4. **Manage certificates/secrets via [secrets manager](https://github.com/gardener/gardener/tree/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/utils/secrets/manager)** ([example](https://github.com/gardener/gardener/blob/b0de7db96ad436fe32c25daae5e8cb552dac351f/pkg/component/metricsserver/metrics_server.go#L100-L109))

    You should use the [secrets manager](secrets_management.md) for the management of any kind of credentials.
    This makes sure that credentials rotation works out-of-the-box without you requiring to think about it.
    Generally, do not use client certificates (see the [Security section](#security)).

-7. **Consider hibernation when calculating replica count** ([example](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/kubescheduler.go#L36))
+5. **Consider hibernation when calculating replica count** ([example](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/kubescheduler.go#L36))

    Shoot clusters can be [hibernated](../usage/shoot_hibernate.md) meaning that all control plane components in the shoot namespace in the seed cluster are scaled down to zero and all worker nodes are terminated.
    If your component runs in the seed cluster then you have to consider this case and provide the proper replica count.
    There is a utility function available (see example).

-8. **Ensure task dependencies are as precise as possible in shoot flows** ([example 1](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/gardenlet/controller/shoot/shoot/reconciler_reconcile.go#L508-L512), [example 2](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/gardenlet/controller/shoot/shoot/reconciler_delete.go#L368-L372))
+6. **Ensure task dependencies are as precise as possible in shoot flows** ([example 1](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/gardenlet/controller/shoot/shoot/reconciler_reconcile.go#L508-L512), [example 2](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/gardenlet/controller/shoot/shoot/reconciler_delete.go#L368-L372))

    Only define the minimum of needed dependency tasks in the [shoot reconciliation/deletion flows](https://github.com/gardener/gardener/tree/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/gardenlet/controller/shoot/shoot).

-9. **Handle shoot system components**
+7. **Handle shoot system components**

    Shoot system components deployed by `gardener-resource-manager` are labelled with `resource.gardener.cloud/managed-by: gardener`.
 This makes Gardener adding required label selectors and tolerations so that non-`DaemonSet` managed `Pod`s will exclusively run on selected nodes (for more information, see [System Components Webhook](../concepts/resource-manager.md#system-components-webhook)).
    `DaemonSet`s on the other hand, should generally tolerate any `NoSchedule` or `NoExecute` taints so that they can run on any `Node`, regardless of user added taints.

+## Images

+1. **Do not hard-code container image references** ([example 1](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/charts/images.yaml#L130-L133), [example 2](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/metricsserver.go#L28-L31), [example 3](https://github.com/gardener/gardener/blob/b0de7db96ad436fe32c25daae5e8cb552dac351f/pkg/component/metricsserver/metrics_server.go#L82-L83))

+   We define all image references centrally in the [`imagevector/images.yaml`](https://github.com/gardener/gardener/blob/master/imagevector/images.yaml) file.
+   Hence, the image references must not be hard-coded in the pod template spec but read from this so-called [image vector](../deployment/image_vector.md) instead.

+2. **Do not use container images from registries that don't support IPv6** (example: [image vector](https://github.com/gardener/gardener/blob/6f4e64fe9494cafb5c5da9a2c0a491a5690161b6/charts/images.yaml#L619-L622), [prow configuration](https://github.com/gardener/ci-infra/blob/92782bedd92815639abf4dc14b2c484f77c6e57d/config/images/images.yaml#L37-L40))

+   Registries such as Docker Hub (`docker.io`), ECR, GHCR (`ghcr.io`), MCR (`mcr.microsoft.com`) don't support pulling images over IPv6.
+For Docker Hub, see [Beta IPv6 Support on Docker Hub Registry](https://www.docker.com/blog/beta-ipv6-support-on-docker-hub-registry/).
+   Check if the upstream image is being also maintained in a registry that support IPv6 natively such as Artifact Registry, Quay (`quay.io`).
+If there is such image, use the image from registry with IPv6 support.
+   If the image is not available in a registry with IPv6 then copy the image to the gardener GCR.
+There is a [prow job](https://github.com/gardener/ci-infra/blob/92782bedd92815639abf4dc14b2c484f77c6e57d/config/jobs/ci-infra/copy-images.yaml) copying images that are needed in gardener components from a source registry to the gardener GCR under the prefix `eu.gcr.io/gardener-project/3rd/` (see the [documentation](https://github.com/gardener/ci-infra/tree/master/config/images) or [gardener/ci-infra#619](https://github.com/gardener/ci-infra/issues/619)).
+   If you want to use a new image from a registry without IPv6 support or upgrade an already used image to a newer tag, please open a PR to the ci-infra repository that modifies the job's list of images to copy: [`images.yaml`](https://github.com/gardener/ci-infra/blob/master/config/images/images.yaml).

+3. **Do not use container images from Docker Hub** (example: [image vector](https://github.com/gardener/gardener/blob/6f4e64fe9494cafb5c5da9a2c0a491a5690161b6/charts/images.yaml#L619-L622), [prow configuration](https://github.com/gardener/ci-infra/blob/92782bedd92815639abf4dc14b2c484f77c6e57d/config/images/images.yaml#L37-L40))

+   There is a strict [rate-limit](https://docs.docker.com/docker-hub/download-rate-limit/) that applies to the Docker Hub registry.
+As described in 2., use another registry (if possible) or copy the image to the gardener GCR.

+4. **Do not use Shoot container images that are not multi-arch**

+   Gardener supports Shoot clusters with both `amd64` and `arm64` based worker Nodes. `amd64` container images cannot run on `arm64` worker Nodes and vice-versa.

 ## Security